Oelin/autoregressive-handwritten-digit-compression/README.md

 # AR MNIST

-AR MNIST (autoregressive MNIST) is a simple autoregressive model for compression MNIST handwritten digits.
+AR MNIST (autoregressive MNIST) is a simple autoregressive model for compressing MNIST handwritten digits.
 The model is mostly intended as an educational tool to demonstrate the close relationship between machine learning and data compression.

 <img src='./diagram.png'>